photosynthesis

 This vine mesquite (Hopi obtusa) on a Missouri roadside dangles its vivid anthers, ready to send their pollen to the wind.
 The feathery stigma at the other end of the filament are ready to receive pollen.
 Photo by Betsey Crawford.

 Until man duplicates a blade of grass, nature can laugh at his so-called scientific knowledge. ~Thomas Edison~ Such a tiny word — poa, Greek for grass — to encompass one of the great life forces on earth.
-The Poaceae are the fifth most species-rich plant family with over 11,000 plants.
-They populate a quarter of
+One of the most adaptive plant families, they’re the basis of human civilization.
+Every one of us is alive

 Scroll to Top